mist64/cbmbus_doc/6 JiffyDOS.md

 Made by the same company, all devices by CMD spoke JiffyDOS out of the box, and modern devices like SD2IEC speak it as well, making it the de-facto successor of the original protocol.

+XXX History of Serial being slow because of VIC-II DMA, and the JiffyDOS solution

 # Overview

 All controllers and devices that support the JiffyDOS protocol are primarily "Standard Serial" devices: